crhntr/muxt/docs/action_type_checking.md

 Does best effort static analysis of template actions given the results from endpoint methods.
 It works in many (and some not so) simple cases.
 Template execution does a bunch of runtime evaluation that makes complete type checking impossible.
-Avoid using the empty interface and you'll probably be fine.
+Avoid using `any` (the empty interface) as a result or data field and `muxt` will be able to provide type checking for your templates.

-If you wanna check out the code, it is in ./internal/templatetype.
+If you want to check out the type-checking code, it is in ./check.
-At some point I'd like to publish this package separately.
-I also want to support explicitly setting a template type via `gotype: ` comments that GoLand (by JetBrains) uses for tab completion.

-I also would like to extend this code to create better template documentation and maybe a storybook kind thing... someday.